PlakarKorp/docs.plakar.io/content/commands/verify/_index.md

 +++
-title = "check"
+title = "verify"
 date = 2022-03-13T23:27:47+01:00
 weight = 5
 chapter = false
-description = "check health of a repository, snapshot or resource"
+description = "verify health of a repository, snapshot or resource"
 +++

 ## Description

-`plakar check` performs a health check on snapshots without restoring them to the filesystem.
+`plakar verify` performs a health check on snapshots without restoring them to the filesystem.

 By default,
 it performs a full check making sure that it can retrieve everything it needs for a full restore,